FabricFolding: Learning Efficient Fabric Folding without Expert Demonstrations: METHOD

 \begin{itemize} \item \textbf{Pick \& Place: } The pick \& place action is a quasi-static primitive.
 With a given pick pose and place pose, a single robotic arm grasps the fabric at the pick point, lifts it, moves it over the place point, and releases it.
-This primitive policy effectively handles situations where the hem or sleeves of the cloth are stacked on top of each other. \item \textbf{Drag: } It is a quasi-static primitive policy.
+This primitive policy effectively handles situations where the hem or sleeves of the cloth are stacked on top of each other. \item \textbf{Pick \& Drag: } It is a quasi-static primitive policy.
 Two pick poses are given, and the two robotic arms grasp the two pick points of the fabric, respectively.
 Then, one robotic arm remains stationary (close to the center of the fabric mask), while the other robotic arm drags the fabric away from the center point of the fabric mask for a certain distance.
-This primitive policy is effective in dragging out most of the sleeves that are shrunk inside the long-sleeved T-shirt and dealing with situations where most of the long sleeves are covered by the clothes. \item \textbf{Fling: } This is a dynamic primitive policy designed for fabric manipulation.
+This primitive policy is effective in dealing with situations where most of the sleeves are concealed or tucked beneath other layers of cloth. \item \textbf{Fling: } This is a dynamic primitive policy designed for fabric manipulation.
 Given two pick poses.
 After the robotic arms grasp the two pick points of the fabric, the fabric is lifted to a certain height and stretched, while the camera in front of the robotic arms is used to estimate whether the fabric has been fully stretched.
 Then the two robotic arms simultaneously fling the fabric forward for a certain distance, then retreat for a certain distance while gradually reducing the height, and then release the fabric.
 This policy efficiently spreads the fabric and increases coverage, but it may not be effective in dealing with smaller wrinkles in the cloth. \item \textbf{Fold: } Both robotic arms execute the pick \& place primitive action simultaneously.
 The two pick poses and their corresponding place poses are obtained through keypoint detection of the fabric.

 \end{itemize}